Home Maintenance & Warranty Guide

 Your attached garage is equipped with a heat detector that is hard wired to other detectors in the home.

-Most smoke and CO detectors are supplied by Kidde.
-The two most common models can be found on Kidde’s website at:
+Most smoke and CO detectors are supplied by Kidde and can be found by searching your detector's model number on their website at https://www.kidde.com/home-safety/en/us/support/help-center/find-products-documents/.

 Do not allow an amateur to alter the wiring in your home.
 Any wiring done by a non-licensed electrician will void your warranty coverage